-Powell comes to TSU after spending seven seasons with Ohio Valley Conference opponent Tennessee Tech.
+Powell came to TSU after spending seven seasons with Ohio Valley Conference opponent Tennessee Tech.
 Powell joined the Tech coaching staff working with the cornerbacks before coaching the safeties and coordinating the passing game defense.

 Prior to TTU, the 20-year collegiate coaching veteran spent three years in a similar position at Ball State University.
 He also coached at Massachusetts, Sacred Heart and Northeastern, helping win championships at every stop including the 1998 I-AA national championship while at UMass.